dreamsofcode-io/timescaledb-taxidata/README.md

 #### Timescale Managed

 This is the easiest approach to get started, and it's free for 30 days.
-This allows you to easily try timescale before commiting to any purchase or use case.
+This allows you to easily try timescale before committing to any purchase or use case.

 You can get the managed version of timescale on their [website](https://www.timescale.com/?utm_source=dreams-of-code&utm_medium=youtube&utm_campaign=kol-q3-2023&utm_content=homepage)